prithwi/how_not2_flu/README.md

 ![CDC instability stats](./figures/cdc_instability.png)

-As can be seen, similar to PAHO a number of updates is required before the value stabilizies.
+As can be seen, similar to PAHO a number of updates is required before the value stabilizes.
 However, CDC data for USA is found to be `fast stabilizing`.

 - - -